 23. The typical duration as a monk in Thailand is about 3 months.

-24. In Bangkok, you can spy Buddha reclining in the temple of Wat Pho.
-This gold plated statue with mother of pearl decorated eyes and feet ranks as one of the most magnificent giant Buddhas in the world.
+24. If you're looking for fun facts about Bangkok: In Bangkok, you can spy Buddha reclining in the temple of Wat Pho.
+This gold-plated statue with mother of pearl decorated eyes and feet ranks as one of the most magnificent giant Buddhas in the world.

 25. Bangkok is also home to two Buddhist universities with several thousand monk students.